 5. Blend until mostly smooth.

-6. In a bowl combine remaining ingredients.
+6. In a bowl combine the blended mixture with the remaining ingredients.

 7. Mix until smooth.